theverstappen/puppeteer-project/README.md

 I show an information label about automation process at the frontend side.
 Also user can display error messages If there is an error occurs.
 These messages are in the constants.ts file.
 I seperated them if it is caused by axios or from my backend service

-`yarn` to install dependencies
+`npm install` to install dependencies
-`yarn serve` to run both client & server project concurrently
+`npm run serve` to run both client & server project concurrently

-`yarn build` to build both client & server project to dist/
+`npm run build` to build both client & server project to dist/

 # If you want to run server & client separately

-`yarn dev:client` to run client project.
+`npm run dev:client` to run client project.

-`yarn dev:server` to run server project.
+`npm run dev:server` to run server project.

-`yarn build:client` to build client project.
+`npm run build:client` to build client project.

-`yarn build:server` to build server project.
+`npm run build:server` to build server project.